alensden2/vogmanic/Alen_John_README.md

 3) Components like the navbar, side bar and the MUI cards were refered from the mui documentations, a detailed explaination of the code is below (https://mui.com/material-ui/getting-started/overview/)
 4) Learnt how to iterate through a array and render that as mui cards from (https://forum.freecodecamp.org/t/iterate-a-card-component-with-properties-from-an-array-of-objects/445211/2)

+5) The majority of components are used from MUI.
+I have refered the MUI components documentation to integrate it to my app.
+Some examples of the same are listed below

 ### inventory.jsx
 *Lines 174 - 276*